mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

 ## Simulating Multi-client Participation in Federated Learning

-### Prepare a model file for the client
+### Preparing a Model File for the Client

 This example uses lenet on the device-side to simulate the actual network used, where[device-side model file](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/notebook/models/lenet_train.ms) in `.ms` format of lenet.
 As the real scenario where a client contains only one model file in .ms format, in the simulation scenario, multiple copies of the .ms file need to be copied and named according to the `lenet_train{i}.ms` format, where i represents the client number, since the .ms file has been automatically copied for each client in `run_client_x86.py`.

 See the copy_ms function in [startup script](https://gitee.com/mindspore/federated/blob/master/example/cross_device_lenet_femnist/simulate_x86/run_client_x86.py) for details.

-### Start the cloud side service
+### Starting the Cloud Side Service

 Users can first refer to [cloud-side deployment tutorial](https://www.mindspore.cn/federated/docs/en/master/deploy_federated_server.html) to deploy the cloud-side environment and start the cloud-side service.

-### Start the client
+### Starting the Client

 Before starting the client, please refer to the section [Device-side deployment tutotial](https://www.mindspore.cn/federated/docs/en/master/deploy_federated_client.html) for deployment of device environment.

-We provide a reference script [run_client_x86.py](https://gitee.com/mindspore/mindspore/blob/master/tests/st/fl/cross_device_lenet/client/run_client_x86.py), users can set relevant parameters to start different federated learning interfaces.
+We provide a reference script [run_client_x86.py](https://gitee.com/mindspore/federated/blob/master/example/cross_device_lenet_femnist/simulate_x86/run_client_x86.py), users can set relevant parameters to start different federated learning interfaces.
 After the cloud-side service is successfully started, the script providing run_client_x86.py is used to call the federated learning framework jar package `mindspore-lite-java-flclient.jar` and the corresponding jar package `quick_start_flclient.jar` of the model script, obtaining in [Compiling package Flow in device-side deployment](https://www.mindspore.cn/federated/docs/en/master/deploy_federated_client.html) to simulate starting multiple clients to participate in the federated learning task.

 Taking the LeNet network as an example, some of the input parameters in the `run_client_x86.py` script have the following meanings, and users can set them according to the actual situation: